-A riff on a Southern classic, these boozy bananas take their sweet richness from a spoonful of coconut cream and their unexpectedly citrusy lilt from orange juice simmered to a syrup.
-(Though next time you have a hankering that just can’t wait, you could probably do without the reduced juice, simply in the interest of saving time.)
+These pan-fried bananas with brandy are a riff on that Southern classic, bananas foster, and take their sweet richness from a spoonful of coconut cream and their unexpectedly citrusy lilt from orange juice reduced to a syrup.
+No flaming requiring.
+(Though next time you have a hankering that just can’t wait, you could probably do without the reduced juice, simply in the interest of saving time.)–David Leite

 - 4 large firm, medium-ripe bananas

 - 3 tablespoons (1 1/2 oz) unsalted butter

 - Coconut cream, chilled, for lavishing (from a can of coconut cream or skimmed from the top of a can of coconut milk)

 - Pour the orange juice into a small pan and simmer vigorously until reduced to about 3 tablespoons, about 20 minutes.

 - Meanwhile, peel the bananas and cut each in half crosswise, then cut each half in half lengthwise.